michakfromparis/graphql-codegen-rust/README.md

-# GraphQL Diesel Sync
+# GraphQL Rust Codegen

-A Rust CLI tool that automates the synchronization of remote GraphQL schemas with local Diesel or Sea-ORM databases.
+A Rust CLI tool that generates ORM code from GraphQL schemas.
 Perfect for offline-first Tauri applications that need to sync GraphQL types to local SQLite/PostgreSQL databases.

 ## Features